Program-O/Program-O/README.md

 # [Program O](http://www.program-o.com)

 Readme info:
-- Version: 2.6.6
+- Version: 2.6.7
 - Authors: Elizabeth Perreau and Dave Morton
 - Date: May 17th 2014

-**NEWS:** Version 2.6.6 is out, with improved performance!
+**NEWS:** Version 2.6.7 is out, with a new feature!
 Please see the [CHANGELOG](CHANGELOG.md) for details!

 ## Introduction